dark-crusader/ml-banking-customer-classification/README.md

 The following are the Confusion Martix and ROC Curves for the models which were trained
 ---

+Notice: The following Confusion Matrices were evaluated for models with their default threshold.

+But because the Business Model requires that we aim to include all potential customers, the confusion matrix in the Main.ipynb files have been evaluated for models with a lower threshold

+The ROC Curves although will remain the same as they are not dependent on change in thresholds for a model.

+In fact the primary use of ROC Curves is find a suitable threshold for a model based on the precison - recall tradeoff we are willing to make.

 * __Logistic Regression Model__

 ![](./assets/lrcm.PNG)